ans-group/docs.ukfast.co.uk/source/network/loadbalancing/faqs.md

 # Frequently Asked Questions

-A page dedicated to some of the more common questions related to our loadblancers.
+A page dedicated to some of the more common questions related to our loadbalancers.

 ## Why is all my traffic now coming from one IP?